-On December 20, 2009 – some 14 years after she exploded onto our screens as the clueless but endearing Tai in the aptly-named Clueless – Brittany Murphy collapsed in the bathroom of her Hollywood home, passing out the arms of her mother Sharon.
+On December 20, 2009 – some 14 years after she exploded onto our screens as the clueless but endearing Tai in the aptly-named Clueless – Brittany Murphy collapsed in the bathroom of her Hollywood home, passing out in the arms of her mother Sharon.

 Her big smile, wide eyes and distinctly recognisable voice from years on film would be lost, her future stolen, her life ending at just 32.